-IMPORTANT (CO2 Only): Because CO2 is present in ambient air, the purge line MUST BE run outside, away from any known sources of CO2 gas.
+(CO2 Only): Because CO2 is present in ambient air, the purge line MUST BE run outside, away from any known sources of CO2 gas.
 An atmospheric CO2 concentration value can be manually entered by the user in the CAL screen.
-See CO_2 Atmospheric Concentration (page 42).
+See 5.7.5 CO2 Atmospheric Concentration.

-2.2.4.
-Connecting Exhaust Line
+3.2.4 Connecting Exhaust Line

-An exhaust line can be used when it is required to vent gas samples away from the instrument and should not exceed 300 feet (91.44 mm) in length.
+An exhaust line can be used when it is required to vent gas samples away from the instrument.
 The exhaust line should terminate in a location that is completely isolated from the purge line termination point and other areas of the facility that will be monitored.
 Ideally this line should terminate outdoors in a location that is not exposed to the elements.
 This line does not require a line-end filter.
 If the exhaust line terminates outside the building, position the tubing so that no water or moisture can enter it.

-2.2.5.
-Connecting Sample Intake Lines
+3.2.5 Connecting Sample Intake Lines